tytan652/rfcs/text/0045-add-notion-of-protocol.md

 - Services that use a protocol that is not registered will not be shown. e.g. OBS Studio without RTMPS support will not show services and servers that rely on RTMPS.
 - Codecs field for audio and video will be added to allow services to limit which codec is compatible with the service.
 - `"output"` field in the `"recommended"` object will be deprecated, but it will be kept for backward compatibility. `const char *(*get_output_type)(void *data)` in `obs_service_info` will be no longer used by `rtmp-services`.
-  - The JSON schema will be improved to require the `"protocol"`field when the protocol is not auto-detectable.
+  - The JSON schema will be modified to require the `"protocol"`field when the protocol is not auto-detectable.
 The same for the `"output"` field to keep backward compatibility.

 ## UI

 ### Audio encoders

-If the service/output is compatible with various audio codecs, the user should be able to choose in the UI which one:
+If the service/output is compatible with more than one audio codec, the user should be able to choose in the UI which one:
-- In simple mode, the user will be able to chose the codec (AAC or Opus).
+- In simple mode, the user will be able to choose the codec (AAC or Opus).
-- In advanced mode, the user will be able to chose a specific encoder.
+- In advanced mode, the user will be able to choose a specific encoder.

 ### Settings loading order